 What might be positivity for one may overwhelm another.

-An example may explain this more clearly:
+An example of toxic positivity may explain this more clearly:

 If your friend has a fracture and is immobile for a few weeks.
 She will naturally be anxious about her missing classes, missed submissions, approaching exams, etc. Couple to them, she will also feel frustrated cooped up in the dorm.